 imposing other conditions as to his conduct, such as that he places himself under the care and supervision of a particular organisation. s 118(3) CPEA.

 In imposing conditions, a magistrate must carefully consider the surrounding circumstances in order to give a reasonable ruling.
 In Prior HH-163-02, The appellant was charged with failing to vacate her farm, in respect of which an acquisition order had been made under s 8 of the Land Acquisition Act [Chapter 20:10].
 She was granted bail, one of the conditions of which being that she should not return to the farm other than to collect her possessions.
 She appealed in respect of that condition.
-Held: it was not reasonable to order that she should not return to her home.
+It was held that it was not reasonable to order that she should not return to her home.
 She was contesting the acquisition, and until that issue had been determined, she was entitled to exercise her rights of ownership.
 The section provided for eviction only after conviction; the bail condition effectively amounted to eviction before conviction.
 The condition would be altered to require her to reside at her home.

 Once conditions are imposed, it is not permissible for the State to seek further conditions to those already imposed in the absence of further violations while on bail.
 In Tsvangirai & Ors 2003 (1) ZLR 618 (H) the accused were on trial on charges of treason.
 They had been granted bail, and had not breached any of the conditions.
 The State applied to have further conditions added.
 It alleged that the accused had indulged in activities which occurred after the grant of bail and which were unlawful and bordered on treason.
 No charges were being brought in respect of those alleged activities.
 It was held that the grant of bail is a consequence of the arrest and remand of an accused person on a specific charge.
 The nature of the offence charged and other relevant considerations are factors to be taken into account in determining the grant or refusal of bail and, where such bail is granted, the conditions to be attached to the recognizance.
 Any conditions attached to a recognizance must have some bearing to the offence of which the accused is charged, in particular the need to secure his attendance; to ensure that he does not interfere with the evidence and to ensure that he does not commit further offences whilst awaiting trial.
 The conditions added to the recognizance cannot refer to some other allegation that the accused person may possibly face in future and in respect of which he has not been charged.
 What the State wanted was to prevent the accused from conducting themselves unlawfully.
 It could not do so through conditions added to bail.